andrewmv/ac-control-stuff/README.md

 Packets are always exactly six octets long.

-Packets can be one of two different formats, and only one will be sent at a time.
+Packets can be one of three different formats, and only one will be sent at a time.

 * State packets begin with 0xa1, and encode power state, fan mode, HVAC mode, and target temperature.
 These are fully idempotent and declarative, representing the intended state of the device, rather than the changes to make to it.
 * Command packets begin with 0xa2, and encode specific changes that are not included in the state.
+* Follow-Me packets begin with 0xa4, and encode remote temperature sensor update data.

 ### State Packet